jianyunt/ChocolateyGet/README.md

 ## Pass in choco arguments
 If you need to pass in some of choco arguments to the Find, Install, Get and Uninstall-package cmdlets, you can use AdditionalArguments PowerShell property.

-## DSC Compatability
+## DSC Compatibility
-Fully compatable with the PackageManagement DSC resources
+Fully compatible with the PackageManagement DSC resources
 ```PowerShell
 Configuration ChocoNodeJS {
 	PackageManagement ChocolateyGet {